-A collapse in Red Sea traffic in the wake of the Houthi campaign against Israeli-linked shipping has caused no big harm to the business of Greece’s two biggest ports so far.
+A collapse in Red Sea traffic in the wake of the Houthi campaign against Israeli-linked shipping has caused no great harm to the business of Greece’s two biggest ports so far.

-Port authorities in Piraeus and Thessaloniki even saw profit increase in the first half of the year, with solid revenue from car and passenger traffic mitigating weaker container throughput.
+Port authorities in Piraeus and Thessaloniki even increased profits in the first half of the year, with solid revenue from car and passenger traffic mitigating weaker container throughput.

 The Cosco-controlled Piraeus Port Authority (OLP) posted net income of €40.4m ($45.1m) between January and June, up 4.4% from the same period last year.

-“Instability and special circumstances continue to exist in the Middle East — our company however, managed not only to not be impacted but continued its activity with improving performance and results,” commented OLP president Lin Ji.
+OLP chairman Lin Ji said: “Instability and special circumstances continue to exist in the Middle East — our company, however, managed not only to not be impacted but continued its activity with improving performance and results.”

-The profit increase was even steeper at the Thessaloniki Port Authority (OLTH), which is controlled by Ivan Savvidis — a Russian businessman of ethnic Greek roots with several other business activities in the country.
+The profit increase was even steeper at the Thessaloniki Port Authority, which is controlled by Ivan Savvidis — a Russian businessman of ethnic Greek roots with several other business activities in the country.

-In contrast with Thessaloniki, container business did suffer in Piraeus — though to a smaller extent than initially feared from a double onslaught of Red Sea disruption and the inclusion of inbound EU traffic into the bloc’s emissions trading scheme.
+In contrast to Thessaloniki, container business did suffer in Piraeus — though to a smaller extent than initially feared from a double onslaught of Red Sea disruption and the inclusion of inbound European Union traffic in the bloc’s Emissions Trading System.

-Piers 2 and 3 — two big container ship facilities that Cosco pays concession fees for to OLP while holding them in a separate, fully-owned corporate structure — saw throughput dwindle by 10.7% between January and August to 2.7m teu.
+Throughput at Piers 2 and 3 — two big container ship facilities for which Cosco pays concession fees to OLP while holding them in a separate, fully owned corporate structure — dwindled by 10.7% between January and August to 2.7m teu.

 This is about the same drop as the one experienced by two other Cosco ports in the region — Kumport Liman in Istanbul and the Red Sea Gateway Terminal in Jeddah, Saudi Arabia.